Payroll is the unsung hero of any business. When it’s seamless, it goes unnoticed, but even the smallest hiccup can send ripples across your team.

 Such mistakes can also tarnish your business reputation, attract legal scrutiny, and zap the morale of your team.

-Yet, payroll mistakes are more common than you'd think.
+Yet, common payroll mistakes are more prevalent than you’d think.
 According to 2022 research by Ernst & Young, companies make an average of 15 payroll errors per period.
-That's 15 opportunities to lose trust, respect, and potentially a lot more in fines or legal fees.
+That’s 15 opportunities to lose trust, respect, and potentially a lot more in fines or legal fees.

 In this blog, we’ll dive into the key payroll pitfalls that even seasoned HR managers and business owners fall into.
 We’ll also offer practical solutions to help you keep your payroll process as smooth as silk.